close-dev-team/mobile-close-channel-sdk-android/README.md

 To make an easy start, be sure you have these versions:

 * minSdkVersion 23
-* targetSdkVersion 30
+* targetSdkVersion 33

 ⚠️ For min sdk version you can only use the same or a higher version (if you need a lower version, please let us know)</br>
-⚠️ For target sdk version you can only use the same or a lower version (if you need a higher version, please let us know)
+Target sdk version is currently the latest.
+You can only use the same or a lower version (if you need a higher version, please let us know)

 Our Close channel SDK works best on phones in only in potrait mode